celery/celery/docs/userguide/calling.rst

 =========================

-When you send a task and the message transport connection is lost, or the connection cannot be iniated, an :exc:`~kombu.exceptions.OperationalError` error will be raised:
+When you send a task and the message transport connection is lost, or the connection cannot be initiated, an :exc:`~kombu.exceptions.OperationalError` error will be raised:

 .. code-block:: pycon